The Beast Within (1982 film)

-The Beast Within is a 1982 American horror film directed by Philippe Mora and starring Ronny Cox, Bibi Besch, Paul Clemens, L. Q. Jones, Don Gordon, R. G. Armstrong, Logan Ramsey, Katherine Moffat, and Meshach Taylor.
+The Beast Within is a 1982 American supernatural horror film directed by Philippe Mora from a screenplay by Tom Holland, and starring Ronny Cox, Bibi Besch, Paul Clemens, and Don Gordon.
+Set in a small town in rural Mississippi, the story centers on a couple Eli and Caroline MacCleary's son Michael, who begins exhibiting strange behavior after his 17th birthday.

-The Beast Within is a very loose adaptation of Edward Levy's 1981 novel of the same name, with the plot centering on a couple's son, who begins exhibiting strange behavior after his 17th birthday.
-Producer Harvey Bernhard had purchased the rights to Levy's then-unfinished novel based on the title alone, but the resulting screenplay bears little resemblance to the novel as it was still incomplete at the time of production.
+Producer Harvey Bernhard had purchased the rights to the then-unfinished novel based on the title alone.
+Due to the book not having been finished prior to production, the resulting script bears little resemblance to the source material.
 Principal photography officially began on February 8, 1981, in and around Jackson, Mississippi and concluded on April 10, 1981.

-It was released theatrically on February 12, 1982; grossing a total of $7.7 million worldwide.
-The film received mostly negative reviews from critics, who criticized the film's acting and premise while commending its makeup effects.
+The Beast Within was released theatrically on February 12, 1982 by United Artists, and grossed a total of $7.7 million at the U.S. box office.
+The film drew criticism from film critics for its depictions of graphic violence and rape, as well as for its amalgamation of horror elements that numerous reviewers felt lacked cohesion; other critics, however, praised it for its tone and style, which was likened to that of the monster movies of the 1950s, as well as for its Southern Gothic atmosphere and themes, which drew comparison to the works of Tennessee Williams.